mongodb/mongodb-kubernetes/public/README.md

     kubectl apply -f mongodb-enterprise.yaml

+Use `mongodb-enterprise-openshift.yaml` if you want to install the Operator to an OpenShift cluster.
+You need to specify the image pull secret name to use images from RedHad Catalog.

 Check the end of the page for instructions on how to remove the Operator.

 ### Installation using Helm Chart